pyomeca/bioptim/README.md

 # `bioptim`
 `Bioptim` is an optimal control program (OCP) framework for biomechanics.
-It is based on the efficient [biorbd](https://github.com/pyomeca/biorbd) biomechanics library and befits from the powerful algorithmic diff provided by [CasADi](https://web.casadi.org/).
+It is based on the efficient [biorbd](https://github.com/pyomeca/biorbd) biomechanics library and benefits from the powerful algorithmic diff provided by [CasADi](https://web.casadi.org/).
-It interfaces the robust [Ipopt](https://github.com/coin-or/Ipopt) and fast [ACADOS](https://github.com/acados/acados) solvers to suit all your needs for an OCP in biomechanics.
+It interfaces the robust [Ipopt](https://github.com/coin-or/Ipopt) and the fast [ACADOS](https://github.com/acados/acados) solvers to suit all your needs for solving OCP in biomechanics.

 ## Status